shrutipingle02/customer-segmentation-rfm-analysis/README.md

 | Transactions | `Transactions_Cleaned.csv` | 19,801 | one row per transaction |

 They are not joined or blended.
-Joining them repeats each customer once per transaction and every total inflates — every sheet is built on whichever source has the right grain.
+Joining them repeats each customer once per transaction and every total inflates . every sheet is built on whichever source has the right grain.
 Any customer count comes from Customers; only Top 10 Products and the sparklines use Transactions.

-**Dashboard 1 — RFM Analysis.** Two KPIs with sparklines, sales by age, wealth segment, industry and state, a map of the customer base, top 10 products, the segment table, and an RFM scatter with a parameter that swaps the x-axis between recency and frequency.
+**Dashboard 1 — RFM Analysis.** Two KPIs with sparklines, sales by age, wealth segment, industry and state, a map of the customer base, top 10 products, the segment table and an RFM scatter with a parameter that swaps the x-axis between recency and frequency.

-**Dashboard 2 — Customer Information.** The customer-level detail table behind the summary, with nine filters, and navigation buttons both ways.
+**Dashboard 2 — Customer Information.** The customer-level detail table behind the summary, with nine filters and navigation buttons both ways.

 Workbook: `cutomer-segmentation-dashboard.twbx`.
-Not yet published to Tableau Public.

 ## Reproducing it